stdogpkg/emate/README.md

 # ![eMaTe](emate.png)

-eMaTe is a python package implemented in tensorflow which the main goal is provide useful methods capable of estimate spectral densities and trace functions of large sparse matrices.
+eMaTe it is a python package which the main goal is to provide  methods capable of estimating the spectral densities and trace functions of large sparse matrices.

 ## Install
 ```